-What Are The Symptoms of Subacute Thyroiditis?
+What Are the Symptoms of Subacute Thyroiditis?

-Symptoms of Hyperthyroidism
+Phase 1: Symptoms of Hyperthyroidism

 - Restlessness